SUBMISSION OF MANUSCRIPTS

 variant (b), online: to make a submission, select the Click Here link to proceed to the first step of the submission process.

-Manuscript processing fees: Authors should understand that there are many occurring publishing expenses per journal page associated with manuscript processing, editorial, production, typesetting, printing, paper, binding, shipping, web-hosting, and archiving.
+Manuscript processing fees: Authors should understand that there are many occurring publishing expenses per journal page associated with manuscript processing, editorial, production, typesetting, web-hosting, and archiving.
 However authors pay no publication fees.

 Copyright © Sergii Iermakov